Here, Have This Extremely Heartwarming Story About a Paralyzed Kitten

 She started to develop knee mobility.

-And she got a tiny, custom-made kitten wheelchair with HOPE on the wheels.
+And she got a tiny, custom-made kitten wheelchair with “hope” on the wheels.

 Now that her leg function is starting to improve, Kitten Lady hopes that the wheelchair will be more of an “assisted walking device” to help with physical therapy.